camunda/camunda-docs/versioned_docs/version-8.3/reference/dependencies.md

 <TabItem value='connectors'>

-Connectors dependencies are packaged with the [release assets](https://github.com/camunda/connectors/releases/tag/8.3.0) as SBOMs (software bill of materials) in XML or JSON.
+Connectors dependencies are packaged with the [release assets](https://github.com/camunda/connectors/releases/tag/8.3.0) as software bill of materials (SBOMs) in XML or JSON.

 </TabItem>